160778213-myseneca/CSN400-Capstone/Checkpoint7/README.md

 1.
+Network packets are given a Packet ID (Packet Identifier) to help identify and monitor them as they move through a network.
+The packet header contains the packet ID, which is normally created by the sender of the packet.

+Depending on the protocol being used, the Packet ID might either follow a pattern or be random.
+For instance, the Packet ID follows a sequential numbering pattern in TCP protocol.

+We may look at the relevant network protocol specifications to demonstrate this.
+As an example, the TCP protocol definition makes it clear that the Packet ID follows a sequential numbering scheme, whereas the UDP standard makes no such demands.
+Using a program like Wireshark, we can also look at network packet captures to see the Packet IDs in use and confirm their randomization or sequence.

 2.
 Because of Windows dynamic port allocation system, the source port used by the Windows client is often not similar to the type of service requested.
 The operating system randomly selects a source port number from the range of temporary ports that are accessible whenever a Windows application seeks a network connection (usually up to 65535).
 When the connection is established, this source port is used for the length of the connection before being released.